Oral Roberts Golden Eagles

 The Oral Roberts Golden Eagles are the sixteen intercollegiate athletic teams that represent Oral Roberts University, located in Tulsa, Oklahoma.
 The Golden Eagles compete at the National Collegiate Athletic Association (NCAA) Division I level as a member of the Summit League, which it officially joined on July 1, 2014.

 History

-The Titans began play as an independent team in 1965.
-In 1971, the Titans moved up to Division I. From 1979 until 1987, the Titans were a member of the Midwestern Collegiate Conference.
-In 1989, they became an NAIA school.
-In 1991, they returned to Division I. The team joined the Mid-Continent Conference (now The Summit League) effective 1997.
-In 2012, the school joined the Southland Conference.
-In December 2013, ORU announced that it would return to the Summit League for all sports in 2014.

-As of 2009, ORU has had 22 players selected in the NBA draft, and 28 baseball All-Americans.
-Andretti Bain, who won a silver medal for The Bahamas as part of its 4 x 400 metres relay team at the 2008 Summer Olympics, also attended ORU.
+The Titans began competition as an independent team in 1965.and moved up to NCAA Division I in 1971.
+From 1979 to 1987, the Titans competed in the Midwestern Collegiate Conference.
+In 1989, the program transitioned to the NAIA before returning to NCAA Division I in 1991.
+The team joined the Mid-Continent Conference (now known as The Summit League) in 1997.
+In 2012, Oral Roberts University joined the Southland Conference, but in December 2013, it announced a return to The Summit League for all sports beginning in 2014.
+Notable alumnus Andretti Bain won a silver medal for The Bahamas in the 4 x 400 metres relay at the 2008 Summer Olympics.